Tasfiq-K/rokomari_scraping/README.md

 ```
 Btw, make sure to have python installed :p

-Next, to activate the virtual environment you just created, let's assume its' name is `venv`.
-So to activate this use
+Now that you have created a virtual environment you need to activate it.
+To activate the virtual environemnt, and assuming its' name is `venv`. use the command

 On **Linux** / **Mac**
 ```bash